as-pect/as-pect/packages/assembly/README.md

 expect<Vec3>(new Vec3()).not.toBeNaN();
 ```

+If this method is called with anything other than a `f32 | f64` type, it will
+result in a compile time error.

-This method is technically safe to use with `jest` with the assumption
+This method is safe to use with `jest` portably.
-that `as-pect` will fail if used with a reference type.

 ### toBeNull